10 Best Keurig Coffee MakersCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 What makes Keurigs so popular is the fact that they can give users hot coffee fast without sacrificing too much flavor.
 Their machines are simple to use and reliable, many are programmable, and they’re pretty low maintenance.

 Granted, you won’t get the same precise control over your brew that drip machines or a French press give you.
 However, what a Keurig coffee maker can guarantee is consistency, convenience, and speed.
 Plus with around 160 flavors to choose from, you’re bound to find some that you enjoy.

 All Keurig coffee making machines will make you a brew in under one minute, an essential consideration for those who need a coffee first thing in the morning before heading out to work.
 Even better, many Keurig’s are fully programmable too, so you can set your coffee maker to deliver your early morning cup of Joe before you even get out of bed.

-Of course, if you want specialty coffees such as latte, cappuccino, and espresso, you may need to opt for a semi-auto or super-auto espresso brewer.
+Of course, if you want high-quality specialty coffees such as latte, cappuccino, and espresso, you may need to opt for a semi-auto or super-auto espresso brewer.
 However, these machines are significantly more expensive than most Keurigs, and might not suit your budget.